DUO FOR FLUTE AND MARIMBA

 Duration: ca. 15'

-Instrumentation: flute (doubling alto flute) and five-octave marimba (four, five and six mallets)
+Instrumentation: flute (doubling alto flute and optional piccolo) and five-octave marimba (four, five and six mallets)

 Written for Kesatuan: Karen DeWig, flute and Ingrid Gordon, marimba